DylanMahoney/NonHermitianSystems/README.md

 If you're reading this right now, it means that we have made the paper public but that I haven't yet made the code base pretty and nicely commented.
 Sorry!
 I'll try to get to that soon.

+Also, the code for Figure 9 is currently missing, but I'm working on finding it and adding it.

 If you check back on March 8 2024 and this message is still here, feel free to send me an angry email at dylan24 `at` stanford.edu reminding me to make my code readable to people other than me.

 Here's an overview of the repository: TODO: Write this